-- expenditure of the petitioner is not realized sufficiently, and the petitioner faces challenges in keeping the solar project afloat. - ix) It is further stated that the respondent has not even opened the Letter of Credit as is required under Clause 5.2 of the PPA, thereby acting in contravention of the terms of the PPA. - x) It is stated that such actions of respondents are in contravention of the Act, 2003, National Electricity Policy (NEP) and National Tariff Policy, 2016 (NTP) issued by the Central Government under Section 3 of the Act, 2003.
+- ix) It is further stated that the respondent has not even opened the letter of credit as is required under Clause 5.2 of the PPA, thereby acting in contravention of the terms of the PPA. - x) It is stated that such actions of respondents are in contravention of the Act, 2003, National Electricity Policy (NEP) and National Tariff Policy, 2016 (NTP) issued by the Central Government under Section 3 of the Act, 2003.
 The Act, NEP and NTP, which are statutory policies, mandate the promotion of generation of electricity from renewable sources.
 However, the actions of respondent have a contrary impact.
-By delaying payment of undisputed invoices, withholding payments for undisputed invoices, refusing and to make complete payments and refund of statutory dues, and failure to open the LC, the only payment security mechanism available to the petitioner under the PPA, the respondents are in effect pushing the petitioner towards bankruptcy and the solar project towards a complete shut-down. - p.
-The petitioner has sought the following prayer in the petition for consideration. - "i) Direct the respondents to strictly comply and abide with the provisions of the PPA and its amendments entered into between the petitioner and the respondent(s); - ii) Direct the respondents to immediately release payments due, amounting to Rs.60,39,84,450/- to the petitioner which have been outstanding for an unduly extended period along with the applicable interest for late payment, thereon; - iii) Direct the respondents to pay the due Late Payment Surcharge, amounting to Rs.15,31,38,960/- for the energy invoices raised prior to December, 2020; - iv) Direct the respondents to make all future payments of valid invoices in a timely manner as per the provisions of the PPA. - v) Direct the respondents to open an irrevocable revolving Letter of Credit in favour of the petitioner in terms of Article 5.4 of the PPA."
+By delaying payment of undisputed invoices, withholding payments for undisputed invoices, refusing and to make complete payments and refund of statutory dues, and failure to open the LC, the only payment security mechanism available to the petitioner under the PPA, the respondents are in effect pushing the petitioner towards bankruptcy and the solar project towards a complete shut-down.

+p.
+The petitioner has sought the following prayer in the petition for consideration.

+- "i) Direct the respondents to strictly comply and abide with the provisions of the PPA entered into between the petitioner and the respondent; - ii) Direct the respondents to immediately release payments due amounting to Rs.18,00,39,420/- to the petitioner which have been outstanding for an unduly extended period along with the applicable interest for late payment, thereon; - Direct the respondents to pay the due Late Payment Surcharge, amounting to Rs.4,78,86,372/- for the energy invoices raised prior to December, 2020; - iv) Direct the respondents to make all future payments of valid invoices in a timely manner as per the provisions of the PPA. - v) Direct the respondents to open an irrevocable revolving Letter of Credit in favour of the petitioner in terms of Article 5.4 of the PPA."

-3. The petitioner along with the original petition has also filed an Interlocutory Application (I.A.) under Section 94 of the Electricity Act, 2003 and under Clause 24 of the Conduct of Business Regulations, 2015 and the averments of it are similar/identical to the pleadings of the original petition.
+3. The petitioner along with the original petition has also filed an Interlocutory Application (I.A.) under Clause 24 and 38 of the Conduct of Business Regulations, 2015 and the averments of it are similar / identical to the pleadings of the original petition.
 The applicant/petitioner prayed the following relief in the application.